Updated 4 Jan 2020

 Unlike the Challoner connection, there is no direct contribution to my genes in these, but it can be a way of piercing brick walls.

 This concerns Thomas Fairfield Dennis, who appears in the 1861 census at Watling Street, Hammerwich (Brownhills), Staffordshire, aged 3, grandson of William Dennis (brother to my second great grandfather Henry).
 In this household were 3 sons and 3 daughters (and there were 2 older children), with no indication as to which, if any, was the parent.
-So I sent of for the entry of death.
+So I sent of for the entry of birth.